Undertaker-afk/StockPredict/README.md

 # Stock Analysis and Prediction Demo

 A comprehensive stock analysis and prediction tool built with Gradio, featuring multiple prediction strategies and technical analysis indicators.
+The application is particularly suited for structured financial product creation and analysis.

 ## Features